Bumping Rights for Maine State Employees stink and you can't put lipstick on that pig.

 The proposal rubs salt into the wound.
 A laid off worker would watch a non-laid off worker, or worse yet, someone entirely new to state service, be eligible for a job that the laid off worker could not be eligible for simply because they wanted to stay with their family.

+The same employees could watch an existing worker with no seniority or even a new hire take their job just because they work in a different building.
 This State has nearly succeeded in eliminating bumping rights already and has created the opportunity to retaliate against long-term workers.
 There is no other reason why the current set of rules is being fiercely protected by the State.

 What do we need to do?